Medical Malpractice

 - Abandonment

 There are several types of medical malpractice injuries.
-The most common types of medical malpractice include:
+The most common types of medical malpractice that lead to lawsuits include:

 - Cerebral Palsy